Veterans

 Helping Veterans Transition Back to Work

-Many Veterans struggle to find a job that meets their skills after returning home from war.
-It can be difficult for veterans to adjust to a new workforce and find training programs that may work for them.
+I am also working to help provide Veterans with the resources they need to succeed in finding careers and starting small businesses when they transition out of active duty.
 Dedicated Veterans entrepreneurship centers like Veterans Business Outreach Centers (VBOC) are crucial to providing a centralized place for the resources they need to start or grow their business ventures.

-Services offered at the Los Angeles Regional VBOC will include:
+Services offered at the Los Angeles Regional VBOC include:

 Ending Veteran Homelessness

 I am also especially concerned about the high rates of homelessness among our nation's Veterans.
 Today, there are over 33,000 unhoused Veterans nationwide.
-I support legislation and programs that seek to reduce homelessness among our veterans by providing access to housing, employment assistance, reintegration services, and more.
-I have repeatedly urged appropriators to give the highest possible funding for programs such as the HUD-VA Supportive Housing, or HUD-VASH, which offers vouchers for unhoused Veterans to find stable and supportive housing.
+I support legislation and programs that reduce homelessness among our Veterans by providing access to housing, employment assistance, reintegration services, and more.
+I have repeatedly urged appropriators to give the highest possible funding for programs such as the HUD-VA Supportive Housing program, which offers vouchers for unhoused Veterans to find stable and supportive housing.

-I also support H.R.
-645, Healthy Foundations For Homeless Veterans Act, which authorizes the VA to use of certain available funds for critical, lifesaving resources like shelter, food, clothing and blankets, hygienic products, transportation and communication devices to Veterans who need it the most.
+I also support the Health Foundations for Homeless Veterans Act, which authorizes the VA to use certain available funds for critical, lifesaving resources like shelter, food, clothing and blankets, hygienic products, transportation and communication devices to Veterans who need it the most.